hang0610/hang0610.github.io/docs/writing.md

 {:toc .large-only}
 ~~~

-A sticky table of contents will reduce the amount of space freed up by the `no_break_layout: false` setting.
+A sticky table of contents will reduce the amount of space freed up by the `no_break_layouts: false` setting.
 This is necessary to ensure large code blocks or tables don't overlap with the ToC.
 {:.note}